Denied: The Rise and Fall of Climate Contrarianism

 Contrarian arguments are opportunistic; they disappear, morph and mutate around the topic of the day.
 Eight broadly familiar narratives provide the scaffolding for Black to marshal the evidence — all 80 pages of it.
 Each section is neatly summarised with ‘Rhetoric’ and ‘Reality’ — but going down the “rabbit holes of science” is where you’ll find Black at his best.
 It might seem simple, letting science speak, but journalistic flair and contrarian confrontation combine to do more than just inform:

 “How much of the observed global warming is caused by greenhouse gas emissions?
 The answer appears to be: ‘since the middle of the century, a bit more than all of it’… So — insist that modern-day climate change has a ‘natural’ cause, if you want — but the evidence is completely against you.”

 When he’s not speaking to the contrarians, Black’s dishing out examples of their tactics.
 Some of the anecdotes are too niche and ‘in the trenches’ — but a man has to build his case.
 I call the contrarian tactics the ‘Tricks of the Cherry Trade’, but thinking about it again, ‘Cherry Picking’ doesn’t do the extent or sophistication of contrarianism anywhere near enough justice.
-But, it’ll do for now.
+But it’ll do.